 A business operating system resembles a computer’s operating system.
 Similar to how an operating system manages a computer’s hardware and basic functions, a business operating system is a standard, company-wide aggregation of processes for efficiently and effectively executing anything at your company, such as communicating with your colleagues, setting goals, making decisions, launching products, managing customer relations, and hiring talent.

 For instance, if you need to talk to the “directly responsible individual,” or DRI, for a project but don’t know who it is, your business operating system will help you identify that person.

-During his talk about scaling a company with principles, values, and a mission at Launch Incubator in 2018, Intercom’s chief strategy officer, Des Traynor, delved into how your company’s principles are essentially a hack to streamline decision making and, in turn, steer all your employees toward the same direction.
+During a talk about scaling a company with principles, values, and a mission, Intercom’s chief strategy officer, Des Traynor, delved into how your company’s principles are essentially a hack to streamline decision making and, in turn, steer all your employees toward the same direction.

 Every decision you’re making highlights a principle that you don’t have.
 If you have to make a decision, why is it that person who came to you for that decision couldn’t make it for themselves?
 What is it that you know that they don’t know that makes this decision easy for you and hard for them?
 And is this a permission thing or is this a knowledge thing?” he said.
 “Always bear in mind, if you want to somebody to make the same decision that you would make, they need to have access to the same information and principles that you have.
 The only way any of you will go beyond 10 people in your company is by establishing that you need to have principles that you operate on.
 And those principles need to be codified for the people you hire.

 In other words, building a business operating system that clarifies your principles will not only help you stay true to your values but it will also help you scale your company.